Zero to 180 – Three Minute Magic

 Hank Marr (organ), with backing from unnamed musicians, including (quite possibly) Philip Paul on drums

-c.
-Spring 1962 — Cincinnati
+Recorded c.
+Spring 1962

-Both issued as a Federal 45 and included on 1963’s Hank Marr Trio +3 LP.
+Both tracks included on 1963’s Hank Marr Trio +3 LP.

 The Ascots (vocal group) “with orchestra”

-Ben Levin believes the drumming on this vocal group’s only session for King to be the work of Philip Paul.
+Note: Ben Levin believes the drumming on this vocal group’s only session for King to be the work of Philip Paul.
 The four songs, curiously enough, would be released as one King 45 and one Bethlehem 45.

 Sonny Thompson (piano), with unnamed musicians

-Just A Little Bit of S-O-U-L” + “Loco Limbo
+• Just A Little Bit of S-O-U-L

 Ben Levin strongly suspects that Philip Paul is the unnamed drummer on this recording session, two instrumentals released as a 45 on the Bethlehem label.